awslabs/aws-encryption-sdk-specification/framework/key-store/dynamodb-key-storage.md

 ## Overview

-The Dynamodb Key Storage Interface is the default implementation of the [encrypted key store interface](./key-storage-interface.md#overview) used by the [key store](../branch-key-store.md#overview).
+The Dynamodb Key Storage is the default implementation of the [key storage interface](./key-storage.md#overview) used by the [key store](../branch-key-store.md#overview).
 It is backed by DynamoDB and can be used as a reference for customers implementing their own interface.